atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

 }
 ```

-The most important thing to note here is that, as far as Terraform is concerned, the CIDR block of our subnet is 10.240.64.0/24, just like we defined in our code.
+The most important thing to note is that the CIDR block of our subnet is 10.240.64.0/24, just like we defined in our code.

+### Optional, Extra Credit

+Login to the IBM Cloud portal, and make some changes to the rules of your security group, named ```tf-basics-security-group```.
+Via the cloud portal, try changing the port numbers of one of the rules, and deleting another rule altogether.

+Run a ```terraform plan```

 ### Updating Terraform Configurations